matthagan15/thesis/composite.typ

 `chop` will prove to be a very useful partitioning scheme both analytically and numerically.
 Analytically we will be able to show that it satisfies the conditions outlined in @thm_composite_higher_order_improvements for specific Hamiltonians.
 Numerically, it is very simple to create a specified partition from a Hamiltonian and further it is straightforward to optimize as the partition can be adjusted with a a single parameter $h_"chop"$.
 This still leaves open the problem of choosing the right number of QDrift samples $N_B$, but we did not find this parameter an issue to optimize analytically or numerically.
 In @hagan2023composite we provided a proababilistic partitioning scheme that is tuned solely through $N_B$.
 This scheme was very flexble, we were able to show that it saturates to the Trotter and QDrift costs in the appropriate limits as well as asymptotic cost improvements for very specific scenarios with high probability, but it's complicated analysis makes it an unfit candidate for inclusion in this thesis.
 Instead, we will focus on showing how `chop` can outperform Trotter or QDrift with rapidly decaying Hamiltonians in the theorem below.

-#todo[Make sure that the conditions below are not flipped. ]
 #theorem("Simulation Improvements for Exponentially Decaying Hamiltonians")[
     Let $H$ be a Hamiltonian $H = sum_i h_i H_i$ such that the spectral norms decay exponentially $h_i = 2^(-i)$.
 Then the `chop` partitioning scheme that places the largest $log L$ terms into Trotter and the remaining terms into QDrift, which corresponds to a norm cutoff of $h_"chop" = 1 / L$, satisfy the conditions for asymptotic improvement outlined in @thm_composite_higher_order_improvements whenever the following hold.
     + $N_B = L_A = log(L)$.